alephium/www/src/content/blog/Alephium-Partners-with-Hacken-to-Enhance-Blockchain-Security-2ad2f4d63db8/index.md

 Under this agreement, Hacken will provide a comprehensive suite of security services tailored to the Alephium ecosystem, including:

-- <span id="d988">Smart Contract Audits: Ensuring the reliability and security of on-chain code.</span>
+- Smart Contract Audits: Ensuring the reliability and security of on-chain code.
-- <span id="218f">Blockchain Protocol Audits: Evaluating the integrity and resilience of Alephium’s core infrastructure.</span>
+- Blockchain Protocol Audits: Evaluating the integrity and resilience of Alephium’s core infrastructure.
-- <span id="9be9">Penetration Testing: Identifying vulnerabilities in web, mobile, API, and cloud applications.</span>
+- Penetration Testing: Identifying vulnerabilities in web, mobile, API, and cloud applications.
-- <span id="78a0">dApp Audits: Enhancing the security of decentralized applications running on Alephium.</span>
+- dApp Audits: Enhancing the security of decentralized applications running on Alephium.
-- <span id="57a2">Bug Bounty Programs: Leveraging ethical hacking through HackenProof to uncover and resolve vulnerabilities.</span>
+- Bug Bounty Programs: Leveraging ethical hacking through HackenProof to uncover and resolve vulnerabilities.
-- <span id="ac60">Proof of Reserves: Strengthening transparency and compliance for ecosystem participants.</span>
+- Proof of Reserves: Strengthening transparency and compliance for ecosystem participants.
-- <span id="1d63">CCSS Audit & Tokenomics Audit: Validating security measures for token models and custodial services.</span>
+- CCSS Audit & Tokenomics Audit: Validating security measures for token models and custodial services.

 ### Benefits for Alephium Projects